kwgoodman/books/readme.rst

 ====

 ===  ================================================   =======================
-Jul 	City of Thieves [1]_                               David Benioff Jul  A Hero of France                                   Alan Furst Jun  Make Me                                            Lee Child
+Aug  The Boys in the Boat                               Daniel James Brown Jul 	City of Thieves [1]_                               David Benioff Jul  A Hero of France                                   Alan Furst Jun  Make Me                                            Lee Child